MISSION

 The Group is committed to giving back to the Singapore community through our community engagement programmes.
 We formed a Sustainability Task Force (“STF”) that carries out our Corporate Social Responsibility (“CSR”) initiatives in accordance with the CSR criteria established by the Group.

-We continue to provide monetary assistance to selected local non-profit groups and organisations that assist the less fortunate and handicapped in FY2025.
+The Group also gives back to the community by providing monetary assistance to non-profit groups and organisations that assist the less fortunate and handicapped.

 List of communities and organisations the Group provided financial aid during the reporting period: